 When the Los Alamitos-Rossmoor merge failed in September 1966, Taube approached Los Alamitos officials.
 He wanted a return on his investments.
 He wanted to build apartments.
 Since Rossmoor was not incorporated and thus not empowered to make any decisions, and homeowners had made it clear they did not want apartments in the area, it was useless to deal with them.
 If Taube agreed to be annexed by Los Alamitos, would they forward fund investments in water and sewer lines?

-The Los Alamitos officials, still smarting from the recent rejection by Rossmoor but still hopeful of a future relationship, declined
+The Los Alamitos officials, still smarting from the recent rejection by Rossmoor but still hopeful of a future relationship, declined.1983 interview with former city council members Jim Bell and Chuck Long, Los Al TV series, “History of Los Alamitos.”

 In 1961 the city annexed that part of the Hellman Ranch that became Leisure World.
 A few years later they annexed the Navy Weapons Station.
 In 1964 they jumped the freeway to annex the Bixby Ranch Company land that would become College Park East and West, the Old Ranch Golf Course, and the future Old Ranch Town Center, the Bixby Office Park and all of [then] Los Alamitos Boulevard south of Bradbury.